-What is a Coaxial Cable?
+What is a Coaxial Speaker Cable?

 With a coaxial connection, this distinct speaker wire can carry high-frequency digital transmissions and lower audio output ranging from around 20 kHz to 300 GHz.
-However, unlike RCA, coaxial cables perform digital signal transmissions over analog.
+However, unlike RCA, coaxial cables only perform digital signal transmissions over analog.